Decentralized Upper Confidence Bound Algorithms for Homogeneous Multi-Agent Multi-Armed Bandits: Problem Formulation

 \section{Problem Formulation}

 Consider a network consisting of $N$ agents (or players).
 For presentation purposes, we label the agents from $1$ through $N$, and denote the set of agents by $[N]\triangleq\{1,2,\ldots,N\}$.
 The agents are not aware of such a global labeling, but can differentiate between their ``neighbors''.
-Neighbor relations among the $N$ agents are described by an undirected graph $\bbb G=(\scr V,\scr E)$, called the neighbor graph, with vertex set $\scr V$ corresponding to agents and edge set $\scr E$ depicting neighbor relations.
+Neighbor relations among the $N$ agents are described by a graph $\bbb G=(\scr V,\scr E)$, called the neighbor graph, with vertex set $\scr V$ corresponding to agents and edge set $\scr E$ depicting neighbor relations.
 Specifically, agent~$j$ is a neighbor of agent $i$ whenever $(j,i)$ is an edge (or an arc) in $\bbb G$, representing that agent $i$ can receive information from agent $j$.
-We consider undirected graphs in this paper, meaning all the edges are bi-directional, so if $i$ is $j$'s neighbor, $j$ is also $i$'s neighbor.
 For simplicity, we assume each agent $i$ is always a neighbor of itself, and thus $\bbb G$ has a self-arc at each vertex.
+We will consider both undirected and directed graphs in this paper.
+In undirected graphs, all edges are bi-directional, so if $i$ is $j$'s neighbor, $j$ is also $i$'s neighbor.

 All $N$ agents face a common set of $M$ arms (or decisions) which is denoted by $[M] \triangleq \{1,2,\ldots,M\}$.
 At each discrete time $t\in\{0,1,2,\ldots,T\}$, each agent $i$ makes a decision on which arm to select from the $M$ choices, and the selected arm is denoted by $a_i(t)$.
 If agent $i$ selects an arm $k$, it will receive a random reward $X_{i,k}(t)$.
 For each $i\in[N]$ and $k\in[M]$, $\{X_{i,k}(t)\}_{t=1}^T$ is an unknown i.i.d. random process.
 For each arm $k\in[M]$, all $X_{i,k}(t)$, $i\in[N]$, share the same expectation $\mu_{k}$.
 Without loss of generality, we assume that all $X_{i,k}(t)$ have bounded support $[0,1]$ and that $\mu_{1}\ge \mu_{2}\ge \cdots \ge\mu_{M}$, which implies that arm 1 has the largest reward mean and thus is always an optimal choice.